Brief

 Pamir)

-the top of Pik Lenin on the most difficult route from the south.
+just below the summit of Pik Lenin on its most difficult route from the south.

 They were motors of "Firn" -